Teatish/MQ2Collectible/README.md

 ```
 collected: assumes you want to sell collectibles
 need     : assumes you want to buy collectibles
-both     : makes no assumptions and populates with buy and sell parameters
+both     : makes no assumptions and populates with default buy (1pp) and sell (2000000pp) parameters
 ```

 **/collectible collected log**